ssonkiya/ssonkiya.github.io/_posts/2018-2-08-12-Guidelines-for-AB-Testing.md

 ### Next Time

-While some of these things were learned in my statistics classes or experience at Etsy and DataCamp, others were learned from the great set of A/B Testing resources available online.
-In a future post, I'll share a list of some of my favorite papers, blog posts, and talks with short summaries of what I took away and suggested audience level.
+While I learned some of these guidelines from my statistics classes and experiences at Etsy and DataCamp, others I learned from the great set of A/B Testing resources available online.
+In a future post, I'll share a list of some of my favorite papers, blog posts, and talks with short summaries of what I took away.